abehm815/HeapsortLEGv8/README.md

 ## File Structure

 - `legv8emul`: The custom LEGv8 emulator provided by course staff.
 Executes LEGv8 assembly programs on Linux systems, no compilation required.
+(Developed by Iowa State University Staff)
 - `heapsort.c`: The original C implementation of the Heapsort algorithm.
 Served as the high-level source code that was manually translated into LEGv8.
+(Developed by Iowa State University Staff)
 - `heapsort.legv8asm`: The hand-written LEGv8 assembly implementation of `heapsort.c`, simulating what a compiler would generate at the assembly level.
+(Developed by Alex Behm)

 ## How to Run